rstraub/rstraub.github.io/_drafts/interfaces-defining-roles.md

 > The granularity of Role Interfaces should be just right

 If you define Role Interfaces too fine-grained you end up with incohesive interfaces, which don't tell the whole story and make change harder.
-Make them too coarse, and you risk losing the benefits of the Role Interface.
+Make them too coarse, and you risk losing the benefits altogether.

 ### Extra Indirection 🤯